xtrone88/vesta-rental-mockup/docs/backend_spec.md

    1. Stripe Card association

       ```
-      $table->string('first_name');
-      $table->string('last_name');
-      $table->string('address1');
-      $table->string('address2');
-      $table->string('postal_code');
-      $table->string('city');
-      $table->string('state');
-      $table->string('phone'); // might should use some validator
-      //notifications
-      $table->boolean('notify_email');
-      $table->boolean('notify_text');
-      $table->boolean('notify_browser');
+      $table->integer('user_id'); // foreign key to user
+      $table->string('card_token');

       ```

+      ```

 1. Transactions Listing

+    ```
+    $table->integer('user_id'); // foreign key to user
+    $table->integer('card_id'); // foreign key to stripe card
+    $table->decimal('amount',9,2);

+    ```

 1. Stays Listing (won auctions)
 1. Property Bidding Status Api (can either be added into existing property detail or can be separate, should list the bids and the current price and the next bid)

-3. Bidding APIs
+1. Bidding APIs
     1. Watching
     1. Favorites
     1. Bidding
     1. Notifications
-4. Lessor APIs
+1. Lessor APIs
     1. Listing CRUD
     1. Bookings
     1. Bids
     1. Transactions
-5. Admin APIs
+1. Admin APIs
     1. Nearly identical to lessor but will show all accounts at once.
     1.  dashboard api to show summed values of likes / watching / bids
     1.  payments apis to show summaries of cards added to system
-6. Expanded search APIs
+1. Expanded search APIs
     1.  should include location search by location name and by lat , lon pair or Geohash
+1. Laravel Tasks
-7. Guesty Integration:
+    1. Guesty Integration:
         1. Should be able to sync properties with [Guesty](https://docs.guesty.com/) with a command and cron job occurring hourly
+    1. Stripe
+        1. Should Immediately charge the card upon auction ending.